That's me 😁

 A marketplace would work to show visibility for unsellable inventory.

-Selling unsellable goods to employees didn’t fully align with Kroger’s Zero Hunger Zero Waste mission of providing fresh food to customers.
+Limiting unsellable goods to internal distribution does not fully support Kroger’s Zero Hunger Zero Waste mission centered on broader food access.

 THE PIVOT